 2050 PRINCIPLES OF PHILOSOPHY

 An introduction to the subject, method and history of philosophy.
 For majors and minors.
 Students may not receive General Education credit for both PHIL 1050 and PHIL 2050.
+(Offered in alternate years)

-2060 POLITICAL THEORY I
+2060 ANCIENT POLITICAL THEORY